jbielick/HashJS/README.md

 #hashjs

 ====================
-A CakePHP class Hash-like javascript object traversal, manipulation and extraction tool.
+A CakePHP Hash Class-like javascript object traversal, manipulation and extraction module.

 This is not xpath for javascript.
 It's simple, focused on combining, extracting, inserting, and translating data paths in javascript objects.